 Empathy Activities for Kids

-Call it putting yourself in another person’s shoes, or appreciating differences or simply imagining how someone else feels in a given situation.
+Call it putting yourself in another person’s shoes, appreciating differences, or simply imagining how someone else feels in a given situation.
 This is empathy.
-But, why do we care?
+But why do we care?

-Unless you align yourself to The Grinch (at the story’s open, of course), it is a natural emotional response to care when you see another person suffering or experiencing some type of emotional pain over life’s challenges.
+Unless you align yourself to The Grinch (at the story’s open, of course), it’s a natural emotional response to care when you see another person suffering or experiencing some type of emotional pain over life’s challenges.
 You may even feel joy in response to another person’s positive life event.
-Oftentimes, we can relate because we’ve experienced something similar ourselves, know someone else who did, or can imagine what it must feel like to be in a specific situation.
+Oftentimes, we can relate because we’ve experienced something similar ourselves, know someone else who did, or can imagine what it may feel like.

 There is, in fact, a science to why we care.